brontosaurusrex/brontosaurusrex.github.io/_posts/2026-06-27-helix-save-cursor-position-workaround.md

 published: true
 layout: post
 date: '2026-06-27 06:41 +0000'
-title: "Helix save cursor position workaround"
+title: "Helix save cursor position (manual workaround)"
 tags: cli bash linux
 ---
 Script that we call from helix and it stores the current line (_hxsaveline_):